 Solutions:

-- Test Early and Often: Test early in the development process and during each iteration (shift-left testing).
+- Test Early and Often: Start testing early in the development process and continue with each iteration (shift-left testing).

-- Focus Your Tests: Prioritize testing the most essential user stories and high-risk features.
+- Prioritize Testing: Focus on testing the most critical user stories and high-risk features first.

 >> Read more: Differences Between Functional and Non-Functional Testing